What's on My Network? Using Large Language Models to Identify Real-World IoT Devices at Scale: Method

 Supervised learning at scale hinges on reliable ground‑truth labels.
 However, more than half of the devices (53.6\%) in the IoT Inspector dataset lack user‑provided labels, and the remainder exhibit heavy aliasing (e.g., \textit{Echo}, \textit{Amazon}, and \textit{Dot} referring to the same device)~\citep{280310}.
 This sparsity and inconsistency impede generalization performance~\citep{hernandez2022scaling, guerra2022datasets}, rendering naïve supervision infeasible.

-To address this limitation, we generate high‑confidence pseudo‑ labels in three parts: (1) we query three LLMs—LLaMA 3.1 70B, GPT‑4o, and Gemini 1.5 Pro—across each input feature using carefully designed prompts that produce structured outputs (Sec.~\ref{sec:prompting}); (2) we consolidate these outputs via majority voting, weighting conflicting predictions with Proxy CMI scores (Sec.~\ref{proxy-cmi}) and normalizing synonymous aliases via Wikidata (e.g., \textit{Nest} → \textit{Alphabet Inc.}) to reduce label fragmentation (Appendix \ref{app:alias-res})~\cite{wikidata}; and (3) we conduct an ablation study (Sec.~\ref{ablation-study}) across models and prompt variants, selecting Gemini 1.5 Pro with \textit{Joint + CoT} as the strongest configuration and applying it to label the full dataset.
-This pipeline yields 216K pseudo‑labeled rows across 2,015 vendors, from which we extract a 35K‑device high‑signal subset (where each device has at least one recorded \texttt{remote\_hostname}) across 344 vendors.
+To address this limitation, we generate high‑confidence pseudo‑labels in three parts: (1) we query three LLMs—LLaMA 3.1 70B, GPT‑4o, and Gemini 1.5 Pro\footnote{We use these three models as representative, high-performing LLMs drawn from different providers and training paradigms.
+Our goal is not to exhaustively benchmark LLMs, but to demonstrate the robustness of the Stage-1 labeling pipeline.
+We expect this procedure to generalize to other comparably high-performing instruction-tuned LLMs, though we do not claim invariance across all models.}—across each input feature using carefully designed prompts that produce structured outputs (Sec.~\ref{sec:prompting}); (2) we consolidate these outputs via majority voting, weighting conflicting predictions with Proxy CMI scores (Sec.~\ref{proxy-cmi}) and normalizing synonymous aliases via Wikidata (e.g., \textit{Nest} → \textit{Alphabet Inc.}) to reduce label fragmentation (Appendix \ref{app:alias-res})~\cite{wikidata}; and (3) we conduct an ablation study (Sec.~\ref{ablation-study}) across models and prompt variants, selecting Gemini 1.5 Pro with \textit{Joint + CoT} as the strongest configuration and applying it to label the full dataset.
+This pipeline yields 216K pseudo‑labeled rows across 2,015 vendors, from which we extract a 35K‑device high‑signal subset (where each device has at least one recorded \texttt{remote\_hostname}) across 344 vendors, which forms the initial high-information starting set for our Stage-2 curriculum learning schedule (Fig. \ref{fig:cl}).